hyojin-park-neuro/neureca/_posts/2023-03-27-invited-talk-brussels.md

 "Brain rhythms and Natural Language Processing (NLP)" on 27th March 2023.

 Also, she took part in an OPM-MEG experiment!
-Had a lot of fun! (picture on the main page)
+Had a lot of fun!

+{% include section.html %}

+{% include carousel.html height="60" unit="%" duration="5" number="1" %}